Swirrl/csvw-issues/issues/002-aligning-linked-data-and-annotated-table.md

 giving people the benefits of linked data with more familiar tabular representations.
 However CSVW largely assumes RDF to be a product of CSV, rather than

-View's

-We'd like to be

-## Identifiers

-When publishing linked data we want our identifers to also resolve to locations on the web.
-So if I put

-# SCRATCH

-Part of the issue is that CSVW itself isn't very clear on what its model is.
-Is the annotated table model a `csvw:Table`, or is it the in memory representation you can build by simultaneously consulting a metadata document and a CSV file?